A little about me…

 The Inaugural Post

-So I’ve started a wine blog… add another one to the thousand other wine related blogs out there.
+So we’ve started a wine blog… add another one to the thousand other wine related blogs out there.

-On Selfishness and Disorganization… For me, this blog is a bit of a selfish endeavor.
-My primary goal is to finally bring order to my wine experiences and to chronicle these experiences in an organized manner.
-To date, my tasting notes have consisted of a pile of sticky notes, scrap papers and thoughts floating around my head.
-This blog will also serve as a place to capture my wine ramblings, rants and observations that I have nearly all the time… they seem totally awesome and profound when they pop in to my head, but not so much when I try to remember them later… so hopefully this blog will provide an outlet for me to document these incredible insights that I have for future reference.
+On Selfishness and Disorganization… For us, this blog is a bit of a selfish endeavor.
+The primary goal is to finally bring order to our wine experiences and to chronicle these experiences in an organized manner.
+To date, our tasting notes have consisted of a pile of sticky notes, scrap papers and thoughts floating around my head.
+This blog will also serve as a place to capture my wine ramblings, rants and observations that we have nearly all the time… they seem totally awesome and profound when they pop in to my head, but not so much when I (^FM) try to remember them later… so hopefully this blog will provide an outlet for me to document these incredible insights that I have for future reference.

 On Wine Philosophy… I wish my ‘what got me in to wine’ story was an exciting or romantic tale … or somehow based on a spiritual experience as a result of a bottle of ‘82 Lafite-Rothschild or ‘47 Cheval Blanc… unfortunately for me, not so much.
 My ‘what got me in to wine’ story is simple and pedestrian – I just like drinking and beer gives me gas so I chose wine.
 (This was one of those thoughts that seemed so much funnier in my head, but doesn’t seem as funny in written form.)
 Actually, there was no one crystallizing moment for me, rather, there have been a gradual series of events that seem to have snuck up on me.